iganna/pannagram/docs/content/library_dotplot.md

 ### Example protein sequences
 **[View](../examples/seqs_dotprot.txt)** · **[Download](../examples/seqs_dotprot.fasta)**
-This example compares a coding region with an *Arabidopsis thaliana* transposable element and a hypothetical protein from *Cucumis melo*.
+This example compares a coding region from an *Arabidopsis thaliana* transposable element and a hypothetical protein from *Cucumis melo*.
 To load these sequences in R, run:

 ```r